csiro-data-school/statistical-modelling/_episodes/01-intro.md

 We need to incorporate the design of the experiment in our analysis.
 Statistics is a framework, bones of scientific thinking over top of which you can apply your domain knowledge.
 Bring your data to dress the skeleton.

+History of stats.
+Goes back about 100 years to Fisher: 1890 to 1962.
+'Statistical principles for Research Workers' (1925).
+Pictures and wiki link.

+Was a mathematician.
+Fundamental contributions in statistics and genetics.
+Were really one field up until the 40s.
+Statistics is embedded in agricultural problems.
+Nitrogen and phospherous and field trials.
+Roots in places like CSIRO - used to be a place with a lot of statisticians.
+Came to CSIRO and spent end of his life in Adelaide.

+Common mistakes:
+Many people know a little and have done a course of two in stats.
+However, lecturers don't really understand real-world problems in applied research institutes.
+This leads errors and misconceptions.

+1. A small p-value is not always evidence of a treatment effect. (research article - should we get rid of them?).
+What's at fault?
+The scientists (i.e. the interpretation).

+Insert P-value problem.

+Will adding rhizobacteria to soil improve N and phosphate absorption in roots?
+* 8 plots / treatment
+* take roots after 2 weeks
+* pool samples, then sub-samples drawn
+* outcome: relative mRNA expression of phosphate and N transporter genes in roots
+* statistical method: t-test, Bonferroni correction p<0.05

+What's the problem?
+A t-test compares the means.
+But, it's technical variation.
+Biological variation is bigger than technical variation.
+Technical variation will give us a smaller P-value.

+(image to show comparison of means) how does it do this: look at sample means.
+Measure relative to amount of variation.

+Problem: two different distributions, same means, what is the difference / which ones can you

+What are the words you need to understand?

+* mean
+* variation